-NExUS is funded by the Minerals Council of Australia (MCA) Minerals Tertiary Education Council (MTEC) and OZ Minerals and is supported by industry, government geoscience institutions and academia.
+NExUS is supported by industry, government geoscience institutions and academia.

 Delivered by key figures in industry, government and academia, NExUS participants are exposed to leading exploration concepts and technology to face the challenges of effective exploration through post-mineralisation cover.

-The course consists of workshops, interactive lectures and hands-on activities both in the field and in the classroom, with evening networking events with senior representatives from industry and professional organisations.
+The South Australian NExUS Summer School takes place at the end of November-beginning of December and consists of 2-weeks of workshops, interactive lectures and hands-on activities both in the field and in the classroom, with evening networking events with senior representatives from industry and professional organisations.

-The program is coordinated and led by Dr Richard Lilly and Professor Graham Heinson from the University of Adelaide.
-An example of the activities completed in the three-week program (2016-2019) are listed below.
-Since the disruptions of 2020, future NExUS programs will be modified to ensure as much of the valuable learning outcomes can still be achieved.
-NExUS strives to be up-to-date and is never the same twice!
-In 2022 the program is expected to last for two-weeks and will include the first week based in Adelaide and the second week in the field on the Yorke Peninsula.
-Further details will be posted as the 2022 program is developed.
+Both programs are coordinated and led by Dr Richard Lilly from the University of Adelaide.
+NExUS programs strive to be up-to-date and are never the same twice!
+In 2023 the SA Summer School program is expected to last for 2-weeks and will include the first week based in Adelaide and the second week in the field on the Yorke Peninsula.
+Further details below.

 Themes and learning objectives

-The primary outcome of the program is that you will understand the challenges and opportunities of mineral exploration in Australia into the future, and have knowledge of the tools required to address these problems.
+The primary outcome of the programs are that you will understand the challenges and opportunities of mineral exploration in Australia into the future, and have knowledge of the tools required to address these problems.